Acura RLX Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average auto insurance rates for an Acura RLX are $1,372 annually with full coverage.
-Comprehensive insurance costs around $278, collision costs $472, and liability coverage is $464.
+The average insurance rates for an Acura RLX are $1,372 a year including full coverage.
+Comprehensive insurance costs on average $278 a year, collision costs $472, and liability is $464.
 Buying just liability costs around $514 a year, with insurance for high-risk drivers costing $2,972 or more.
-16-year-old drivers receive the highest rates at $5,208 a year or more.
+Teens cost the most to insure at $5,208 a year or more.

 Average premium for full coverage: $1,372

-Rate estimates include $500 policy deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
-Rates are averaged for all U.S. states and for all RLX models.
+Prices include $500 comprehensive and collision deductibles, liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
+Prices are averaged for all 50 U.S. states and RLX trim levels.

 Use the form below to get customized rates for your location.